 Seven Circles Circling is a very old Jewish custom and is usually the first ritual to take place under the huppah.
 While in traditional Jewish weddings the bride circles the groom 7 times, in egalitarian weddings, each person circles their beloved 3 times and then they circle together one time.
 The 7 circles parallels the seven days of creation and evokes a sense of wholeness and completeness.
 Circling creates sacred boundaries, recognizing the unique yet shared space that each of us embodies and upholds for the other.
 At a wedding Rabbi Malka officiated in Atlanta, grooms Micah & Jason "circled each other seven times (while Rihanna’s “Love on the Brain” played)."
 Read more about their wedding and take on these traditions here.

 Sheva Brachot (Seven Blessings) During the wedding ceremony, the "Seven Blessings" are a beautiful way for a couple to receive blessings from their community.
 These blessings can be given by seven different people or by one, depending if you have friends or family you would like to incorporate into your ceremony.

 Ring Exchange The traditional language at the ring exchange is "Behold you are consecrated to me with this ring according to the laws (or customs) of Moses and [the people] Israel."
 Couples can also say "I am my beloved's and my beloved is mine.”
 This can be done in both Hebrew & English.

-Breaking of the Glass At the end of a Jewish wedding ceremony, one or both of the partners breaks a glass, crushing it with their right foot and their guests shout: "Mazel tov!" (congratulations).
+Breaking of the Glass At the end of a Jewish wedding ceremony, one or both of the partners breaks a glass, crushing it with their right foot as their guests shout: "Mazel tov!" (congratulations).
 To learn more about the history and interpretations of this popular ritual, read more here.